Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 Some urgent care centers do offer MRI scans, but most do not — availability depends entirely on the specific center.
 Freestanding urgent care clinics with on-site imaging equipment can perform same-day MRI without a referral in many US states.
 Standard urgent care centers without on-site MRI will refer you to a separate imaging facility, which may or may not be same-day.
 If you need an MRI urgently, call ahead to confirm whether the center has an MRI machine before arriving.

-Urgent care rarely offers MRI on-site because MRI requires expensive equipment and specialized staffing, but some centers provide MRI through attached imaging partners or low-field installations.
+Urgent care centers rarely offer on-site MRI because it requires expensive equipment and specialized staffing, but some centers provide MRI through affiliated imaging partners or low-field installations.
 MRI at urgent care is most useful for time-sensitive, non-life-threatening cases in which rapid access improves diagnosis without sending patients to an emergency department.

 Urgent care centers are a convenient option for patients who need immediate medical attention but do not require a hospital visit.
 These facilities have become increasingly popular in recent years, offering a range of diagnostic and treatment services, including X-rays, lab tests, and other imaging.